 Find out how you can self-exclude and prevent yourself from playing People's Postcode Lottery

 People's Postcode Lottery is committed to providing a responsible gaming environment.
-If you are concerned that gambling may have become a problem for you and would like to self-exclude to prevent your participation in lotteries operated by People's Postcode Lottery, then please follow the advice below.
+If you are concerned that gambling may have become a problem for you and would like to self-exclude to prevent your participation in lotteries managed by People's Postcode Lottery, then please follow the advice below.

 What is Self-Exclusion?

 Self-Exclusion is a formal process whereby you request to be prevented from participating in the multiple society lottery draws managed by People's Postcode Lottery for a minimum period of at least six months.
 You can choose to self-exclude for up to five years.
 The period of self-exclusion may, on request, be extended for one or more further periods of at least six months.